tejakumarkoneti/IEEE/README.md

-# basic web-development project for IEEE club
+# web-development project for IEEE club